metabase/metabase/docs/databases/connections/mongodb.md

 3. Select **Drivers**.

-4. Copy the connection string from **Add your connection string into your application code** section
+4. Copy the connection string from **Add your connection string into your application code** section.

    ![Connect screengrab](../images/connection-string.png)

 5. In Metabase, go to Admin -> Databases, and click the **Add database** button.
-6. Select MongoDB from the dropdown, and enter your desired **Display name** for this database.
+6. Select MongoDB from the dropdown, and enter a **Display name** for this database.
 7. Click on **"Paste the connection string"** and paste your connection string.
 8. Edit the connection string to include the name of the database after `/`: